 Coal is classified into four main types, or ranks: anthracite, bituminous, subbituminous, and lignite.
 The ranking depends on the types and amounts of carbon the coal contains and on the amount of heat energy the coal can produce.
 The rank of a coal deposit is determined by the amount of pressure and heat that acted on the plants over time.

-Anthracite contains 86%–97% carbon, and generally has the highest heating value of all ranks of coal.
-Anthracite accounted for less than 1% of the coal mined in the United States in 2015.
+Anthracite contains 86%–97% carbon and generally has the highest heating value of all ranks of coal.
+Anthracite accounted for less than 1% of the coal mined in the United States in 2016.
 All of the anthracite mines in the United States are in northeastern Pennsylvania.
 Anthracite is mainly used by the metals industry.

 Bituminous coal contains 45%–86% carbon.
-Bituminous coal in the United States is between 100 and 300 million years old.
-Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for 45% of total U.S. coal production in 2015.
+Bituminous coal in the United States is between 100 million and 300 million years old.
+Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for 44% of total U.S. coal production in 2016.
 Bituminous coal is used to generate electricity and is an important fuel and raw material for making iron and steel.
-West Virginia, Kentucky, Illinois, Pennsylvania, and Indiana were the five main bituminous coal-producing states in 2015, accounting for 73% of total bituminous production.
+West Virginia, Kentucky, Illinois, Pennsylvania, and Indiana were the five main bituminous coal-producing states in 2016, accounting for 74% of total bituminous production.

 Lignite contains 25%–35% carbon and has the lowest energy content of all coal ranks.
 Lignite coal deposits tend to be relatively young and were not subjected to extreme heat or pressure.
 Lignite is crumbly and has high moisture content, which contributes to its low heating value.
-Lignite accounted for 8% of total U.S. coal production in 2015.
-About 90% of total lignite production is mined in Texas and North Dakota in 2015, where it is mostly used to generate electricity.
+Lignite accounted for 10% of total U.S. coal production in 2016, and about 53% was mined in Texas and 38% in North Dakota, where it is mostly used to generate electricity.
 A facility in North Dakota also converts lignite to synthetic natural gas and pipes it to natural gas consumers in the eastern United States.